Here are the top Institutional holders of Nerdy Inc. (NRDY) shares

 Nerdy Inc. (NRDY) Insider Activity

-Nerdy Inc. disclosed in a document filed with the SEC on Jun 24 that LIGHT STREET CAPITAL MANAGEMEN (10% Owner) sold a total of 6,100 shares of the company’s common stock.
-The trade occurred on Jun 24 and was made at $2.86 per share for $17445.0.
-Following the transaction, the insider now directly holds 0.14 million shares of the NRDY stock.
+Nerdy Inc. disclosed in a document filed with the SEC on Aug 20 that LIGHT STREET CAPITAL MANAGEMEN (10% Owner) sold a total of 5,000,000 shares of the company’s common stock.
+The trade occurred on Aug 20 and was made at $3.50 per share for $17.5 million.
+Following the transaction, the insider now directly holds 48098.0 shares of the NRDY stock.